 2. PoNS emulator

 Unlike the BrainPort or Tongue Display Unit, the PoNS output does not carry any information and cannot be modulated by an external signal.
 To paraphrase the paper in the previous link, after the researchers found that balance training with the BrainPort improved performance even for months after the device was removed from the mouth, they suspected that electrotactile stimulation itself could somehow facilitate neurorehabilitation, even without information being fed through the tongue display.
 The first version of the PoNS device had a square electrode grid like the device described here, but it's worth noting that subsequent versions (starting with version 2 in 2011) of PoNS device do not have a square output electrode grid, using rather a vaguely crescent-moon shaped one that fits along the front of the tongue and has 144 electrodes.
+Please note that the author of this Instructable cannot state with confidence that the PoNS device actually does anything useful.

 3. Dexterity mode